- Relation to REST API

 aware of the support.The documentation mentions that the old Global ID style is now deprecated.

-You can mark GraphQL schema items (fields, arguments, enum values, and mutations) as Alpha.
+You can mark GraphQL schema items (fields, arguments, enum values, and mutations) as experiments.

-An item marked as Alpha is exempt from the deprecation process and can be removed at any time without notice.
-Mark an item as Alpha when it is subject to change and not ready for public use.
+An item marked as an experiment is exempt from the deprecation process and can be removed at any time without notice.
+Mark an item as an experiment when it is subject to change and not ready for public use.

-To mark a schema item as Alpha, use the alpha:
+To mark a schema item as an experiment, use the experiment:

 keyword.